Firearms in Thailand

 Firearms in Thailand refers to the number and types of firearms in the country in civilian (unofficial) hands and the laws and societal norms that govern their possession and use.

 About one in ten people in Thailand legally own a gun.
 There are more than six million registered guns in a country with a population of 66.7 million.
 Small Arms Survey estimates that the total number of guns, both licit and illicit, held by Thai civilians in 2017 is 10,300,000, equating to 15.1 firearms per 100 inhabitants.
 Figures for the other ASEAN nations are Cambodia, 4.5 per 100 inhabitants; Philippines, 3.6; Laos, 3.0; Myanmar, 1.6; Vietnam, 1.6; Brunei, 1.4; Malaysia, 0.7; Singapore, 0.3; and Indonesia, zero.

-Ownership of firearms is particularly high in the south Thailand provinces of Pattani, Yala, and Narathiwat that have witnessed significant insurgency and rebellion since 2004.
+Ownership of firearms is particularly high in the southern provinces of Pattani, Yala, and Narathiwat that have witnessed significant insurgency and rebellion since 2004.

 Gun laws

-The Thai laws applicable to firearms regulation are the Act Controlling Firearms, Ammunition, Explosives, Fireworks and Imitation of Firearms, B.E.
+The Thai laws applicable to firearms regulation are the Firearms, Ammunition, Explosives, Fireworks, and Imitation Firearms Act, B.E.
 2490 (1947) and Amendments to the Act Controlling Firearms, Ammunition, Explosives, Fireworks and Imitation of Firearms, B.E.
 2490 (2017).

 Gun ownership in Thailand is restricted to Thai citizens.